cis198-2016s/slides/04/content.md

 ???

-Function types are useful for type inference and self-documentation.
+Having concrete function types for type inference and self-documentation.
 For closures, ease of use is more important.

 ---